 Q. What is Recruitment/Intake?

-Barry University is composed of 2 fraternities and 2 women’s sororities.
-These include IFC fraternities, PHC sororities, and MGC member fraternities and sororities.
-The governing organizations at Barry are the Interfraternity, Panhellenic, and Multicultural Greek Councils.
+Barry University is composed of 2 fraternities and 1 women’s sorority.
+These include IFC fraternities, PHC sorority, and AGC member fraternities and sororities.
+The governing organizations at Barry is the Greek Council.
 Each governing body has specific guidelines and requirements related to the recruitment of new members.
 Additionally, each member organization has additional requirements of students seeking membership in their specific organizations.

 Recruitment (also known as member intake) is a period of time during which interested students can learn more about the requirements, expectations, and responsibilities of joining a Greek-lettered organization.
 Recruitment traditionally takes place at the beginning of each semester and can extend throughout the term depending on the needs of each fraternity and sorority.
 Some of the governing councils coordinate a very structured recruitment period during certain semesters while at other times the recruitment or intake process is relatively unstructured with groups individually conducting activities.

 During the fall semester recruitment will be conducted for students with at least Barry a cumulative 2.25 grade point average.
 Both Interfraternity and Panhellenic member organizations traditionally conduct recruitment during this semester.
 Fall recruitment includes structured and unstructured activities.
-Students interested in participating in recruitment can contact firstname.lastname@example.org or stop by the Office of Center for Student Involvement or look for advertising around campus.
+Students interested in participating in recruitment can contact firstname.lastname@example.org or stop by the Office of Student Life or look for advertising around campus.